-Osteosarcoma in Dogs: How Holistic Medicine Saved My Doberman
+Osteosarcoma in Dogs: How Holistic Medicine Helped My Doberman

 TWO YEARS AGO my beloved doberman Nina, now 10 years old, was diagnosed with canine Osteosarcoma.
 It is the most common type of bone cancer in dogs, and can affect 1 in every 4 large breed dogs.
 Unfortunately Osteosarcoma in dogs is highly aggressive and usually proves fatal within 4 months of diagnosis.